 - Check the cell LED: The Cell LED should remain on.
 It can also flash when its 500-hour operation time is over.
 So, you’d need to rest the chlorinator manually.
 To do this, press and hold the system’s diagnostic button for up to five seconds.

-- Inspect Cell and Salt LED: They must flash at the same time while the pool’s salt level is around 2,500 to 2,600 parts per million.
+- Inspect Cell and Salt LED: They must flash simultaneously while the pool’s salt level is around 2,500 to 2,600 parts per million.

-- The Check Salt and Inspect Cell LED: These must remain on when the pool’s salt level is at 2300 ppm maximum.
+- The Check Salt and Inspect Cell LED must remain on when the pool’s salt level is at 2300 ppm maximum.
 In this case, the system will not produce chlorine and requires calibration.

 How to Calibrate Aqua Rite System